 - Ovulatory-factor infertility.
 About 25 percent of infertility cases are due to ovulatory factors, such as a reduced number of eggs or total absence of ovulation.
 IUI remains the first-choice treatment for ovulatory dysfunction.

 - Semen allergy.
 An allergy to semen is rare.
 But when it happens, the allergic reaction may be avoided by implanting the sperm directly in the uterus.

-While the procedure will vary based on your doc’s specific assessment and instructions, in general, here’s what to expect.
+While the procedure will vary based on your doctor’s specific assessment and instructions, in general, here’s what to expect.

 Prepare: IUI prep

-What route’s right for you will depend on your unique needs and your doc’s advice.
-Either way, you’ll work with your doc to schedule your IUI procedure around the time of ovulation.
+What route’s right for you will depend on your unique needs and your doctor’s advice.
+Either way, you’ll work with your doctor to schedule your IUI procedure around the time of ovulation.